-Brought to America by the Egyptians when they travelled up the Mississippi, Ibis and Jacquel are the manifestation of the deities Thoth (who was thought to govern over writing, wisdom and magic) and Anubis (the god who watched over the practice of mummification, leading to him being closely associated with all things to do with death).
+Brought to America by the Egyptians when they travelled up the, Ibis and Jacquel are the manifestation of the deities Thoth (who was thought to govern over writing, wisdom and magic) and Anubis (the god who watched over the practice of mummification, leading to him being closely associated with all things to do with death).
 Fittingly, then, the duo, who sassily live in Cairo, Illinois, have been caring for the dead via their funeral home for many, many years.
 Ibis (so-called because Thoth is usually represented with the head of an ibis) is also the scribe recounting the Coming To America sections which explain how the show’s gods arrived in America), whilst Jacquel is also seen administering celestial judgment on the dead, including one Laura Moon who pointedly refuses to play ball with the natural order of things.

 Character Name: Jinn

 Inspiration: The Djinn / Ifrit